| L1 TYRE CARE AND MAINTENANCE The four road wheels are the bolted type 4J x 15m

 wheels to ensure that the hub caps are not accidently over tightened or

 slickened by hammer blows on the wrong wing of the cap.
+L4 FRONT WHEEL AND WHEEL BEARINGS The front wheels are mounted on tapered roller

 bearings. and after approximately 5.000 miles, bearing lubriecation is advisable.

+It may also he necessary to adjust the bearings.
 To test them. jack-up, and grasp the wheel at the top

 and bottom of the tyre and rock it to and fro.
+Do not be confused by any possible looseness which may

 exist in various steering connections.
 If excessive play exists the

-Remove the wheel and prise off the Domed Dust Cap.
+bearings should be adjusted.
+To Adjust Remove the wheel and prise off the Domed Dust Cap.

 Withdraw the split pin which secures the castellated nut and unscrew.